khilang/khi.rs/README.md

 formats that are read and hand-coded by users.
 Such formats are mainly configuration and markup formats, or a mix thereof.

-**UDL** natively supports the universal data structures found in other programming languages and formats, such as **XML**, **JSON** and **LaTeX**.
+**UDL** natively supports the universal data structures found in other programming languages and formats such as **XML**, **JSON** and **LaTeX**.
 It can express both structured data (dictionaries, sequences, hierarchies, values) and unstructured data (text, markup), and it can express complex structures composed of arbitrary combinations of such data.

 **UDL** is a textual format focused on being human-readable and writable.
 A well formatted **UDL**-document is easy to read, understand and edit.
-The format is concise and has minimal syntax noise.
-Few characters are needed to structure a document.
+The format is concise and has minimal syntax noise; few characters are needed to structure a document.
 It is practical and convenient for hand-coding and thus as a source format.
 Therefore, the format is suitable as a basis for configuration and markup formats.